 Some essential factors to consider when eating for breastfeeding include calorie intake, nutrients required, etc.

-Get familiar with breastfeeding nutrition requirements for new moms and know that you should add about 200-500 extra calories per day to support milk production.
+Get familiar with breastfeeding nutrition requirements for new moms and know that you should add about 200-500 extra calories daily to support milk production.
 That’s about one or two nutrient-dense snacks.

-To keep stay feeling nourished and full, make sure that every snack you eat contains:
+To keep stay feeling nourished and full, make sure that every snack you eat contains the following:

 - Healthy fats (avocado, nut butter, ground flax seed, nuts, dairy, chia seeds, etc.)